Photo Credit: HTO, via Wikimedia Commons

 In this lesson, you will learn about why the woolly mammoth became extinct.
 Woolly mammoths died out in a puzzling extinction event during the late Quaternary period.
 This extinction event also wiped out a large number of other large mammal species, including the sabre-toothed tiger and the Irish giant deer.
 In August of 1998, a research team from the American Museum of Natural History, led by Ross MacPhee, chairman of the Museum's Department of Mammalogy, traveled to the Arctic Circle.
 There, they conducted an 18-day expedition, hunting for mammoth bones and teeth in the soggy tundra.
 The website used in this lesson is a record of the expedition, and it also poses questions and possible answers about why the woolly mammoth died out.

-Read the webpage, What Dies Out and Why?
+Read What Dies Out and Why?
 In a brief essay, discuss some of the reasons for extinctions posed in the article.
 Apply the ideas and theories in the article to the extinction of the mammoths.
 What killed the mammoths?
-Read the introduction to What Killed the Mammoths?, on the American Museum of Natural History site, to learn more about this question.
+You can re-read the introduction to What Killed the Mammoths?, on the American Museum of Natural History site, to learn more about this question.

 If you want more information, visit The Mammoth Site for pictures, educational activities, research data, and so on.